be5invis/Iosevka/doc/custom-build.md

 * `inherits`: Optional, String, defines the inherited ligation set.
 When absent, the ligation set will not inherit any other sets.
 Valid values are:

-  - `--default-center-ops--`: Default ligation set would be assigned to undefined.
-  - `--c-center-ops--`: Default ligation set would be assigned to undefined.
-  - `--default-equality-inequality--`: Default ligation set would be assigned to undefined.
-  - `--c-equality-inequality--`: Default ligation set would be assigned to undefined.
-  - `--raku-equality-inequality--`: Default ligation set would be assigned to undefined.
-  - `--ml-equality-inequality--`: Default ligation set would be assigned to undefined.
-  - `--fstar-equality-inequality--`: Default ligation set would be assigned to undefined.
-  - `--haskell-equality-inequality--`: Default ligation set would be assigned to undefined.
-  - `--matlab-equality-inequality--`: Default ligation set would be assigned to undefined.
-  - `--verilog-equality-inequality--`: Default ligation set would be assigned to undefined.
-  - `--wolfram-equality-inequality--`: Default ligation set would be assigned to undefined.
-  - `--erlang-equality-inequality--`: Default ligation set would be assigned to undefined.
-  - `--default-kern--`: Default ligation set would be assigned to undefined.
-  - `--default-chaining--`: Default ligation set would be assigned to undefined.
-  - `--fast-chaining--`: Default ligation set would be assigned to undefined.
-  - `--c-like-chaining--`: Default ligation set would be assigned to undefined.
   - `default-calt`: Inherit default ligation set.
   - `dlig`: Default ligation set would be assigned to Discretionary ligatures.
   - `clike`: Default ligation set would be assigned to C-Like.